rashmoni/rashmoni/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Selenium
+- 🌱 I’m currently learning handle comple web applications using Selenium
+- 🤔 I’m also applying for Jobs and ready to take up opportunities
+- 💬 Ask me about Java, Selenium, TestNG, Maven, Jenkins, Automation Testing

 <!--
 **rashmoni/rashmoni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.